AdobeDocs/campaign-classic.en/help/platform/using/steps-to-create-a-query.md

 Once you select the **[!UICONTROL Filtering conditions]** you will access the **[!UICONTROL Target elements]** section: this lets you define how to filter the data to collect.

 * To create a new filter, select the fields, operators and values required for creating the formula to be verified in order for data to be selected.
-It's possible to combine several conditions (for more on this, refer to [Define filter conditions](../../platform/using/defining-filter-conditions.md)).
+It's possible to combine several conditions (for more on this, refer to [Defining filter conditions](../../platform/using/defining-filter-conditions.md)).
 * To use previously saved filters, open the drop-down list by clicking the **[!UICONTROL Add]** button, click **[!UICONTROL Predefined filter]** and select the one you want.

   ![](assets/query_editor_15.png)